DesconBelgrade/Klimerko/README.md

   > NodeMCU only supports 2.4GHz, so make sure the network you're trying to connect your Klimerko to **is not** a 5GHz network.
 - Select your WiFi network from the list (or manually enter WiFi network name if you're not in range of the network you plan to use your Klimerko on), enter your WiFi Password and copy/paste the AllThingsTalk Device ID and Device Token that you noted in previous step ([Cloud Platform Credentials](#cloud-platform-12))
   > If you are updating your credentials, it is possible to only update some of them by leaving other fields empty.
 The empty fields will not overwrite the values stored in memory when saving.
+- You can set a custom **Temperature Offset** if you wish.
+This will affect temperature readings from the device and humidity readings will be compensated for the temperature offset as well.
+  > Configurable Temperature Offset has been introduced in Firmware Version 2.1.0.
+The default offset is `-4°C`.
+Decimals, negative and positive values are supported (e.g. `-1.2`, `3.58`, `+3.58`, `-7.43`).
+Positive values can be set with or without the `+` prefix.
+The maximum positive offset is 25°C, and maximum negative is -25°C. If you wish to use the default value, simply leave the **Temperature Offset** field as it is.
+As opposed to WiFi Credentials and AllThingsTalk Credentials, the Temperature Offset field always displays the currently used value.
 - Click ***"Save"***.
 - Klimerko has now automatically shut down the WiFi Configuration Mode (the blue LED stops shining constantly) and your computer/smartphone will disconnect from "KLIMERKO-XXX" network.
 The WiFi Configuration Portal will automatically close on your computer/smartphone only if it was automatically opened.
 Otherwise, you'll need to close the browser tab.
 - Your Klimerko will now attempt to connect to WiFi and AllThingsTalk, indicated by slow blinking of the LED light.